oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 We cannot any longer assume that the data we need is immediately available when we need it.
 Instead we need to deal with the fact that someone else decides when to send it to us.
 Not only that, but we must also deal with the fact that the waiting times can be several orders of magnitude longer than those required by our CPU to elaborate.
 In other words, we cannot afford to simply wait, we must organize our programs to use the CPU in between successive packets of data.
 We need to make asynchronous programs.

 Asynchronous programming is nothing new, by the way.
-Starting from the lowest level, the CPU, most activity is based in interrupts.
+Starting from the lowest level, the CPU, most activity is based on interrupts.
 Hardware components, like network cards, used to interrupt the CPU when they have something to tell it.
-But while traditionally asynchronism was under control of the hardware or operating system in the machine, today control is lost in the internet sea, so that its management must involve the application itself, rather than the system that runs the application.
+While traditionally asynchronism was under the control of hardware or the operating system in the machine, today control is lost in the internet sea - so that its management must involve the application itself, rather than the system that runs the application.

-The .NET API has gone through a profound transformation along the years, making asynchronous programming progressively easier and more natural.
+The .NET API has gone through a profound transformation over the years, making asynchronous programming progressively easier and more natural.
 Events were available even before .NET, and they were part of the very first C# version.
 In many cases, though, asynchronous programming was left to the developer code, for example running a worker thread that, in turn, cyclically polls a service checking for new data to be available.

  Later we saw the callback paradigm, where asynchronous operations were based on three functions: